bachipeachy/Movie-Genre-Classifier-v1/README.md

 # Multi-Label-Text-Classifier
-This repository contains multi- label text classifiers developed in Tensorflow It is based on a blog post by Zuzanna Deutschman https://towardsdatascience.com/multi-label-text-classification-5c505fdedca8
+This repository contains multi- label text classifiers developed in Tensorflow 2.1 using custom modules

+It is based on a blog post by Zuzanna Deutschman https://towardsdatascience.com/multi-label-text-classification-5c505fdedca8

 ## Training Dataset
 Using "CMU Movie Summary Corpus" open dataset.
-You can download the dataset directly from http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz This dataset contains multiple files, but we’ll need only two of them: movie.metadata.tsv: Metadata for 81,741 movies, extracted from the November 4, 2012 dump of Freebase.
-The movie genre tags are available in this file plot_summaries.txt: Plot summaries of 42,306 movies extracted from the November 2, 2012 dump of English-language Wikipedia.
+You can download the dataset directly from http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz This dataset contains multiple files, but we’ll need only two of them:

+movie.metadata.tsv: Metadata for 81,741 movies, extracted from the November 4, 2012 dump of Freebase.

+The movie genre tags are available in this file

+plot_summaries.txt: Plot summaries of 42,306 movies extracted from the November 2, 2012 dump of English-language Wikipedia.

 Each line contains the Wikipedia movie ID (which indexes into movie.metadata.tsv) followed by the plot summary

+These files are too big to be uploaded here

+The dataset has been sliced by 99% to reduce training time to enable quick testing

+About 420 samples are used for training the model

 ## Development Environment
-The Jupyter Notebook running on Mac High Sierra in a virtual environment The Python Library Modules (not all are required) include:
+The Jupyter Notebook running on Mac High Sierra in ML development virtual environment The Python Library Modules in my ML venv "deep" include:
+(NOTE: not all modules are required)

 (deep) mbp:~ bp$ pip list